haydenlester/PiBrite/README.md

 - Etc.

 Clients may be developed at a later date, and packaged optionally with the software.
+A module may also be packaged optionally to accept and convert RSS feeds.

 ## Unrelated tasks you may be able to assist with
 Please contact hcldev if you are able to assist with this